How to set up an entry approval workflow in Gravity Forms (2 simple methods)

 The 'Approval' step type in Gravity Flow

 Now you need to choose a user to assign the step to.
-This should be the user (or user role) responsible for reviewing new form submissions.
+This should be the users (e.g., HR manager, support agent, content editor) responsible for reviewing new form submissions.
 These submissions could be applications to join a directory, support tickets, or any kind of data you collect through your forms.

 Assigning a step to a user or user role

-To ensure the admin user sees the new entry come in for approval, you can enable the assignee email and add a short message reminding them to check their workflow inbox.
+To ensure the user responsible for approving new entries sees the new entry come in for approval, you can enable the assignee email and add a short message reminding them to check their workflow inbox.

 An email message body with the following text: Howdy.
 A new entry is pending your approval.
 Please check your Workflow Inbox.